semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 ### Controls

 1. If the error is processed by Cloudflare, we don't add buttons.
-2. In other cases, it is recommended to add controls allowing the user:
+2. In other cases, it's recommended to add controls allowing the user:
-   2.1 to leave the page:" Go to homepage";
+    - to leave the page, such as **Go to homepage**
-   2.2 to take some actions to get rid of this state and load the page: "Reload page" / "Try again" / "Submit".
+    - to handle the problem and reload the page, such as **Reload page**, **Try again**, or **Submit**
-3. The "Contact us" button is only used for unexpected error states.
-In order that the user could contact support and report that something isn’t working.
+3. The **Contact us** button is only used for unexpected errors, so that the user can contact support and report the problem.